COMMON EDIBLE FLOWERS

-- Dahlia – Flavours range from water chestnut and spicy apple to carrot.
+Dahlia – Flavours range from water chestnut and spicy

-- Honeysuckle – Enjoy the nectar fresh, or use petals make a syrup, pudding, or a tea.
+Honeysuckle – Enjoy the nectar fresh, or use petals make syrup, pudding, or a tea.

-- Rose – Lovely in drinks, fruit dishes, jams, and jellies thanks to its delicate fragrance.
+Rose petals – Lovely in drinks, fruit dishes, jams, and jellies thanks to its delicate

 10 Unusual Edible Flowers